 After the final manuscript sample critiques are discussed on Saturday afternoon, all editors and agents will select one or two participants to receive a Best Manuscript Sample certificate, to be awarded at the ceremony that concludes the conference.

-2. Query Letter Pitches (submission deadline for virtual participants: May 1 at 9 p.m.
-Eastern) – $100 apiece, up to three
+2. Query Letter Pitches (submission deadline for virtual participants: November 6 at 9 p.m.
+Eastern) – $100 apiece, up to three meetings

 This will be a strictly verbal exchange–you won’t receive any comments from them in writing.
 They will have two minutes to read and consider the project your query letter describes.
 Then, during your pitch meeting with them, you will discuss your project for about 13 minutes with the editor/agent of your choice, talk about your writing and your publishing ambitions, and ask the editor/agent for reactions to your query and the description of your book.
 If the guest is interested, you will be asked to send sample pages or even the whole manuscript for consideration.